-Part two of describing the many Post-Traumatic Stress Disorder Symptoms that are present after a traumatic incident or period in one’s life.
+This is Part Two of the many Post-Traumatic Stress Disorder Symptoms that are present after a traumatic incident or period in one's life.

 Substance abuse includes drugs, drink, medication, and various foods.
 These can provide temporary relief from the agony and suffering of PTSD and Developmental Trauma.
-It is thus a way of coping and an avoidance of being confronted with the internal turmoil of Post-Traumatic Stress.
-Even though substance abuse can be, and often becomes problematic in itself, in order to deal with it effectively, the underlying structures, the substratum of trauma must be addressed.
+Substance abuse is thus a way of coping; a way to avoid being confronted with the internal turmoil of Post-Traumatic Stress.
+Even though substance abuse becomes problematic in and of itself, in order to deal with it effectively, the underlying structures-- the substratum of trauma-- must be addressed.

-Addictions can be more varied than substance abuse but fall under the same category of dissociative or coping behavior, and is likely to come at a certain price.
-A few examples of addictions are shopping, gambling, porn and/or sexual activity, watching TV, food, and drugs.
+Addictions can be more varied than substance abuse, but fall under the same category of dissociative or coping behavior, and are likely to come at a certain price.
+A few examples of addictions are shopping, gambling, porn and/or sexual activity, watching TV, and excessive work.
 Addictions are fueled by underlying Post-Traumatic Stress Disorder.

 Socially Isolating Behavior

-The effects of unresolved Trauma is fragmentary and it has an isolating effect in order to preserve the functioning of body-mind systems and to cope with/manage dysfunction within the organism.
+The effects of unresolved Trauma are fragmentary, and have an isolating effect as the person coping with unresolved trauma must struggle to preserve the functioning of body-mind systems and to cope with/manage dysfunction within the body.
 It comes as no surprise that Post-Traumatic Stress can lead to socially isolating behavior.
-To interact with and relate to people is for most of us self-confronting, and can be too overwhelming while suffering PTSD and/or Developmental issues.
+To interact with and relate to people is, for most of us, self-confronting, and can be too overwhelming while suffering from PTSD and/or Developmental issues.
 On the other side of the spectrum, people who are overtly extrovert and suffer Post-Traumatic Stress might seek constant social engagement in order to sublimate their own problems.

 Post-Traumatic Stress Disorder compromises the natural resilience of the nervous system.
-It can leave the body-mind systems in a constant state of alertness, till the person’s energy is so depleted that it can be followed by a collapse and a severe, depressive state.
+It can leave the body-mind systems in a constant state of alertness, till the person’s energy is so depleted that phases of constant alert can be followed by a collapse and a severe, depressive state.
 This is the vicious cycle that trauma victims, through the nervous system, will suffer.
-A state of anxiety relates to a highly charged, hyper-vigilant nervous system as a result of Post-Traumatic Stress.
+A state of anxiety relates to a highly charged, hypervigilant nervous system as a result of Post-Traumatic Stress.

 Inability to Relax as a Post-Traumatic Stress Disorder Symptom